IPCC at UNFCCC COP30

 AR7 WGI Interactive Atlas building on AR6

-Working Group I contribution to the Sixth Assessment Report, included for the first time and interactive atlas for flexible spatial and temporal analyses of much of the observed and projected climate change information underpinning the Working Group I contribution to the Sixth Assessment Report, including regional synthesis for Climatic Impact-Drivers (CIDs).
+Working Group I contribution to the Sixth Assessment Report, included for the first time an interactive atlas for flexible spatial and temporal analyses of much of the observed and projected climate change information underpinning the Working Group I contribution to the Sixth Assessment Report, including regional synthesis for Climatic Impact-Drivers (CIDs).

 This session looks at how Working Group I will build on this for the Seventh Assessment Report.